-Actuarial value is how much of a standard population's medical spending the health insurance plans in each metal level would cover.
-Percentages (60% for bronze, 70% for silver, 80% for gold, and 90% for platinum) represent the approximate actuarial value of plans at each level.
+Actuarial value is how much of a standard population's medical spending the health insurance plans will cover.
+Plans are organized by metal level based upon actuarial value percentages (60% for bronze, 70% for silver, 80% for gold, and 90% for platinum).
+These metal levels represent the approximate actuarial value of plans at each level.
 A higher percentage means the plan covers more of a standard population's costs (and the population pays less out of pocket).
 A lower percentage means the plan covers less (and the people who have the plan pay more out of pocket).
 The actuarial value calculation focuses on cost-sharing charges so that a bronze plan would have higher enrollee cost-sharing amounts compared to a gold plan.
-There also may be differences in how benefits are covered, such as differences in the prescription drugs that are covered or how many physical therapy visits the plan covers.
-The law requires all metal level plans and catastrophic plans to cover the essential health benefits (EHB).
+There also may be differences in how benefits are covered, such as differences in the prescription drugs that are covered, or how many physical therapy visits the plan covers.
+The ACA requires all metal level plans and catastrophic plans to cover a comprehensive set of health care benefits and services - the essential health benefits (EHB).
 (See Q. 16)